raniereee/open-people-meter/README.md

 github.com/jiaaro/pydub

-== Architecture
+## Architecture
 ![Alt text](imgs/architecture.jpeg?raw=true "Architecture System")

-== Hardware
+## Hardware

-All stations bases use as base a cubieboard A10 platform
+All stations bases use as base a cubieboard A10 platform, because there is a auxiliar audio input native in this board.
 ![Alt text](imgs/cubieboard.jpeg?raw=true "CubieBoard")